TwinDragon/AzurLane_comp/README.md

 | ![Aurora](imgs/HMS/AuroraChibi.png) | Aurora | CL | <details><summary>Sweet, charming cruiser.</summary>Her skill buffs her damage to small boats like destroyers, torpedo boats, etc...
 She also debuffs the evasion of enemy destroyers and light cruisers so long as she's alive.</details>

 ## Iron Blood / KMS
+*Note: Roon hasn't proven to be that great of a ship after using her for a while, so I'll be swapping her out with Prinz Heinrich in the near future.
+That'll be coming real soon.*
 ### Ryuu
 | Chibi | Name | Class | Reason
 | --- | --- | --- | --- |